Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 26 Maret 2025 11.30.35 UTC
+- WIB: Rabu, 26 Maret 2025 12.27.44 UTC
-- WITA: Rabu, 26 Maret 2025 12.30.35 UTC
+- WITA: Rabu, 26 Maret 2025 13.27.44 UTC
-- WIT: Rabu, 26 Maret 2025 13.30.35 UTC
+- WIT: Rabu, 26 Maret 2025 14.27.44 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: nature
+Kategori: technology